lkomoro/Native-Invasive_transcriptional_plasticity/README.md

 #### 3. Functional Analyses
  * Pre-processing: combined and removed duplicate GO terms for annotated transcripts within orthogroups
  * Assessed functional enrichment for a priori contrasts using Fisher’s exact tests as implemented in TopGO
-    * *TopGO_Orthogroup.R*
+    * *TopGO_Orthogroup_Ghcp.R*
-  * Created similarity matrix using GoSemSim followed by hierarchical clustering for visualization of enriched biological processes, adapted from script and suggestions from Kyle Wellband, labels from Revigo and other database sources *(manual investigation for each subgroup, finalized list of appropriate labels in excel: GO_groupings_0.92clustering_orthologsLMK).
+  * Created similarity matrix using GoSemSim followed by hierarchical clustering for visualization of enriched biological processes, adapted from script and suggestions from Kyle Wellband, labels from Revigo and other database sources (manual investigation for each subgroup, finalized list of appropriate labels in excel: GO_groupings_0.92clustering_orthologsLMK).
 N.B.
-HackMD document has additional info of output, resources for decisions, etc*
+HackMD document has additional info of output, resources for decisions, etc
-    * *Enriched_GO_Fisher_orthogroup_comparisons&analyses.R, Species_orthogroup_compare_GOheatmap_BP.R*
+    * *Enriched_GO_Fisher_orthogroup_comparisons&analyses_Ghcp.R, Species_orthogroup_compare_GOheatmap_BP_Ghcp.R*